goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-16-arxiv-computational-complexity-on-the-complexity-of-the-optimal-correlated-equilibria-in-extensive-form-games.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Computational Complexity: On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games"
+title: "arXiv: Computational Complexity: On the Complexity of the Optimal Correlated Equilibria in Extensive-Form"
 date: 2025-07-16T00:00:00
 ---